athuff02/fit-2026-journal/README.md

-# Fit 2026 Mindset Journal
+# Vision 2026 Mindset Journal

 This is a simple, offline-first journaling application designed to help you focus on your goals and personal growth.
 It's a progressive web app (PWA), so you can install it on your mobile device and use it like a native app.